oliora/oliora.github.io/_posts/2023-08-07-Optimizing-auto-vectorized-code.md

 ![Benchmark results for Intel Xeon](/img/2023-08-06/1-intel-icelake-aws-wp.png)

 Notes:
-1. The manual vectorization produced a faster code than automatic one by a factor of 1.3-4 for the same step size
+1. The manually vectorized code is faster than the original auto-vectorized code (`autoVec_64_Orig`) by 1.35x-1.9x depending on platform and manually vectorized code step size.
 2. Using `short` instead of `signed char` for step counter degrades speed by a factor of two on AMD platform, less on Intel platform
 3. Using `int` instead of `short` for step counter degrades speed further by a factor of two on AMD platform, less on Intel platform
-4. Vectorized implementations shows different speed on both platforms, non-vectorized shows the same performance
-6. AMD EPYC and Intel Xeon show similar relative performance of different vectorized implementations.
-AMD platform shows better absolute proformance but this can be attributed to the fact that Intel being an AWS instance has worse RAM setup.
+4. AMD EPYC and Intel Xeon show similar relative performance of different vectorized implementations.
+AMD platform shows better absolute proformance which can be explained by the fact that Intel platform is an AWS instance with worse RAM setup.

 ### Large input (`long.txt`, 320 MiB)